-Eden Reforestation Projects has been working in Madagascar since 2007, and their efforts have resulted in the planting of over 77 million dry deciduous and mangrove trees in Madagascar alone.
-Eden Reforestation Projects is the largest reforestation group in Madagascar, and they aim to plant billions – yes billions – of trees in Madagascar in the next decade.
+Eden Reforestation Projects has been working in Madagascar since 2007, and our efforts have resulted in the planting of over 77 million dry deciduous and mangrove trees in Madagascar alone.
+Eden Reforestation Projects is the largest reforestation group in Madagascar, and we aim to plant billions, yes billions, of trees in Madagascar in the next decade.

-Habitat destruction is perhaps the largest threat facing lemurs in Madagascar; some studies estimate that over 80% of vegetation in the country has been degraded or destroyed.
-However, thanks to Eden Reforestation Projects, 77 million trees were planted across Madagascar between 2007 and 2014.
-Moving forward, the organization is focusing its reforestation efforts in Madagascar around eight western Malagasy villages.
-In addition, they partner with one national park (Ankarafantsika), one university (Mahajanga), and one hotel resort with a private forest reserve (Antsanitia).
+Habitat destruction is one of the main threats to lemurs in Madagascar; some studies estimate that over 80% of vegetation in the country has been degraded or destroyed.
+At Eden Reforestation Projects we’re working to combat this: 77 million trees were planted across Madagascar between 2007 and 2014.
+The organization is focusing its reforestation efforts in Madagascar around eight western Malagasy villages.
+In addition, we partner with one national park (Ankarafantsika), one university (Mahajanga), and one hotel resort with a private forest reserve (Antsanitia).

-Eden Reforestation Projects has been working to rehabilitate mangrove estuaries in Madagascar since 2007.
-These habitats are critical to overall ecosystem health and also provide habitat for several mouse lemur species.
-In addition, healthy mangrove forests become green pathways for larger lemur species to cross from one patch of dry deciduous forest to another.
-Thousands of hectares of mangrove forests are now restored, and one large estuary (Mahabana) is nearing completion after the planting of tens of millions of mangrove propagules.
+At Eden we’ve been working to rehabilitate mangrove estuaries in Madagascar since 2007.
+These habitats are critical to overall ecosystem health (combating erosion and improving ocean health) and also provide habitat for several mouse lemur species.
+In addition, healthy mangrove forests are green pathways for larger lemur species to cross from one patch of dry deciduous forest to another.
+Through our clearance, propagule collecting and planting work Mahajanga now has a healthy mangrove forest.

 Dry Deciduous Reforestation Projects

-In 2012, Eden expanded their work to include dry deciduous forest species.
-The overwhelming majority of the tree species grown are endemic to Madagascar’s western regions and virtually all of the species grown are native and essential to the well being of the lemur species that inhabit the dry deciduous forests.
-Their most notable lemur habitat partner is Ankarafantsika National Park; the organization has a full nursery operating within the confines of the National Park with plans to greatly expand operations in the years to come.
-They also partner with the Antsanitia Resort where they currently operate their largest nursery and project sites.
-Hundreds of hectares have already been planted and/or protected and the survival rate of saplings is high.
+In 2012, we expanded our reforestation work to dry deciduous forests.
+The overwhelming majority of the tree species grown here are endemic to Madagascar’s western regions, and virtually all of the species grown are native and essential to lemur species that inhabit these forests.
+Our main lemur habitat partner is Ankarafantsika National Park, which has a full nursery operating within the confines of the National Park and is home to eight endangered lemur species.

-Fire is the primary threat to all reforestation efforts in Madagascar, so Eden Reforestation Projects protect their reforestation sites by surrounding them with fire breaks and by hiring emergency fire prevention crews.
+Fire is the primary threat to all reforestation efforts in Madagascar, so we protect our reforestation sites by surrounding them with fire breaks and by hiring emergency fire prevention crews.

 Eden Reforestation Projects believes in holistic community development, including assisting with the construction of schools, fresh water wells, and some medical services.
 In addition, Eden Reforestation Projects partners with local communities to provide employment opportunities as tree planters and forest guards.
-These partnerships initially began with their “Employ to Plant” approach to habitat restoration, which pays thousands of people across multiple developing countries – including Madagascar – to plant trees.
+These partnerships initially began with the “Employ to Plant” approach to habitat restoration, which pays thousands of people across multiple developing countries, including Madagascar, to plant trees.

 Sustainability of programming

-Regarding sustainability, Eden has a diverse approach that begins with the establishment of legal agreements with the local, regional, and national government agencies that authorize the reforestation efforts and include preserving the restored forests in perpetuity.
-Further, Eden is partnered with Mahajanga University and has an agreement with the Ankarafantsika National Park, where they seek to educate the communities with the goal of preserving the forests and local lemur populations.
+At Eden we take a diverse approach to sustainability, which begins with the establishment of legal agreements with the local, regional, and national government agencies that authorize the reforestation efforts and include preserving the restored forests in perpetuity.
+Further, Eden is partnered with Mahajanga University and has an agreement with the Ankarafantsika National Park, where we seek to educate the communities with the goal of preserving the forests and local lemur populations.

 Fruit orchards and fuel-efficient stoves

-Eden Reforestation Projects knows that reforestation projects are only impactful if other programs are instituted to help the local communities refrain from cutting those new forests back down.
-Therefore, they have also planted fruit trees as well as trees that can be used in construction.
+We know that reforestation projects are only impactful if other programs are instituted to help the local communities refrain from cutting those new forests back down.
+Therefore, we have also planted fruit trees as well as trees that can be used in construction.
 These are beneficial to the local villagers and ensure that their physical and financial needs are accounted for.
-In addition, in each of the villages, fuel-efficient stoves and/or solar-stoves have been provided, which have largely led to a significant decrease in charcoal production and use in the areas where Eden serves.
+In addition, in each of the villages, fuel-efficient stoves and/or solar-stoves have been provided, which have largely led to a significant decrease in charcoal production and use in the areas Eden serves.